SleeplessOne1917/lemmy-bot/README.md

 - `getCommunityId(options: string | SearchOptions)`: Retrieves a community ID based on name; returns undefined if not found.
 If passed a string, the bot will look for the community name on the local instance.
 Can also be passed a `SearchOptions` object with the following propertied:
   - `instance`: Instance the community is on.
   - `name`: Name of the community.
 - `getUserId(options: string | SearchOptions)`: Retrieves a user ID based on name; returns undefined if not found.
-Like `getCommunityName`, accepts either a string to search for a user by name on the local instance, or a `SearchOptions` object to search on another instance.
+Like `getCommunityId`, accepts either a string to search for a user by name on the local instance, or a `SearchOptions` object to search on another instance, only the name refers to a user instead of a community.
+- `getPost(postId: number)`: Retrieve a post based on its ID.
+- `getComment(options: GetComment)`: Retrieve a comment.
+Accepts an object with the following properties:
+  - `id` number
+  - `postId` number

 #### Regular account

-- `replyToComment(commentId: number, postId: number, content: string)`: Create a comment replying to another comment.
-- `replyToPost(postId: number, content: string)`: Create a comment replying to a post.
+- `createComment(form: CreateComment)`: Create a comment.
+Accepts an object with the following properties:
+  - `content` string
+  - `postId` number
+  - `parentId` _optional_ number
+  - `languageId` _optional_ number
-- `reportComment(commentId: number, reason: string)`: Report a comment.
+- `reportComment(form: ReportComment)`: Report a comment.
+Accepts an object with the following properties:
+  - `commentId` number
+  - `reason` string
-- `reportPost(postId: number, reason: string)`: Report a post.
+- `reportPost(form: ReportPost)`: Report a post.
+Accepts an object with the following properties:
+  - `postId` number
+  - `reason` string
-- `votePost(postId: number, vote: Vote)`: Vote on a post.
+- `votePost(form: VotePost)`: Vote on a post.
+Accepts an object with the following properties:
+  - `postId` number
+  - `vote` Vote
-- `voteComment(commentId: number, vote: Vote)`: Vote on a comment.
+- `voteComment(form: VoteComment)`: Vote on a comment.
+Accepts an object with the following properties:
+  - `commentId` number
+  - `vote` Vote
 - `createPost(form: CreatePost)`: Create a post. `form` has the following properties:
   - `name` string
   - `url` _optional_ string